 Cylinder Head

 Cast iron and an aluminum alloy are typically used to create the cylinder head.
-Gaskets are used to provide a tight, leak-proof connection between the cylinder head and block, which are connected by studs mounted to the block.
+Studs mounted to the block connect the cylinder head and block, providing a tight, leak-proof connection through the use of gaskets.
 Above each cylinder, the cylinder head contains a combustion chamber.

-A cylinder head cover seals the cylinder head and is generally made of cast iron or an aluminum alloy.
-This is because aluminum alloy drains heat faster and better than any other metal.
+Cast iron or an aluminum alloy typically make up a cylinder head cover, which seals the cylinder head.
+This is due to the superior heat-draining properties of aluminum alloy compared to other metals.
 In an internal combustion engine, the cylinder head/cover covers the combustion chamber, making it a closed area where the combustion can happen.

 Crankshaft

-The part of the engine from which power is drawn is the crankshaft.
+The crankshaft is the part of the engine that draws power.
 All engine parts use it as one of their primary sources of power transmission.
 The main component of the power transmission system where the piston’s reciprocating motion is turned into a rotational motion with the aid of a connecting rod is the crankshaft.

 Camshaft

-A shaft with cams installed on it is named a camshaft.
+A camshaft is a shaft that has cams installed on it.
 A cam is a piece of equipment that converts the camshaft’s rotating motion into the follower’s linear motion.
 The movement of a camshaft opens the valves.
-There are several cams along the length of this part of the car’s engine, two for each cylinder, one for the inlet valve, and one for the exhaust valve.
+This part of the car’s engine has several cams, two for each cylinder, one for the inlet valve, and one for the exhaust valve.

 Cam

 In a mechanical linkage, a cam is a rotating or sliding component that converts rotary motion into linear motion.
 This cam is responsible for converting the rotary motion of the camshaft into the linear motion of the valves.
-The camshaft is a shaft that has a number of cams attached to it.
+The camshaft is a shaft that has several cams attached to it.
 It also regulates the timing for opening and closing the valve.

 Crankcase

 The fuel/air mixture often passes through the crankcase before entering the cylinder in two-stroke engines, which typically employ a crankcase-compression arrangement.
-There is no oil sump in the crankcase in this engine’s design.
+The design of this engine does not include an oil sump in the crankcase.
 The majority of the oil in four-stroke engines is stored inside the crankcase, which normally has an oil sump at the bottom.

 Timing Belt

-To synchronise the rotation of the crankshaft and camshaft in a piston engine, either a timing belt (also known as a cambelt), a timing chain, or a set of timing gears is employed.
+To synchronize the rotation of the crankshaft and camshaft in a piston engine, either a timing belt (also known as a cambelt), a timing chain, or a set of timing gears is employed.
 In addition, the timing belt or chain in an interference engine is essential for avoiding piston-valve contact.
-Typically, a timing belt is a drive belt having teeth on the interior surface.
+Typically, a timing belt is a drive belt with teeth on its inner side.

 Engine Valves